 Maria, You've Got to See Her

 The hills are alive...you know the rest.
-Everyone's favourite tale of nannies, nuns and Nazis is heading out on a new North American tour in 2015/16.
+Everyone's favourite tale of nannies, nuns and Nazis is heading out on a new North American tour.
 The last show written by legendary duo Rodgers and Hammerstein, this iconic musical boasts a score which reads like a Greatest Hits of musical theatre, with songs including My Favourite Things, Edelweiss and Do-Re-Mi.
 It's inspired an Oscar-winning movie, a tv talent show and, as the 18 million viewers who tuned in to see NBC's live special prove, remains an incredibly popular piece of American pop culture.

 While everyone knows the story off by heart, that doesn't mean that there's nothing new to be said about The Sound of Music.
 Helming this tour is Jack O'Brien (Hairspray), one of Broadway's most accomplished directors, who's seeking to strip away some of the more kitschy elements which have become attached to the musical over the years.
 The three time Tony Award winner told the New York Times that he's not "trotting out your mother's version."